shirshanag/Python-ML-projects/folder-Diascan.ai/README.md

 # Diascan.ai 🩺 - Diabetes Prediction System for Females using SVM

 **Diascan.ai** is a machine learning project focused on predicting diabetes in female patients using data from the PIMA Indian Diabetes dataset.
-The model is built with a Support Vector Machine (SVM) classifier and optimized for medical relevance, using proper feature scaling and metric-based evaluation.
+The model is built with a Random Forest  and optimized for medical relevance, using proper feature scaling and metric-based evaluation.

 ---